Universal credit: How to claim

 Claimants should read through the guidance before starting their on-line claim and try to have all the information to hand, to prevent being timed-out or leaving gaps or mistakes in their claim.
 Once the on-line claim form has been completed, a summary screen will show the claimant the information they have submitted and confirm the details.
 If the screen shows a figure of how much universal credit may be payable, this should be used as a guide only and not an indication that the claim has been successful.

-Under the regulations, claims are to be made electronically.
+Until 31 December 2017, in live service areas claims are to be made electronically.
 They can also be made by phone but only if DWP specify a telephone number for claims and indicate that they are willing to accept a claim by telephone.

 People meeting the criteria in each of the 'live service' areas can make their claims online via GOV.UK.
 Once the claim has been accepted, DWP maintain the claim, award and information exchanges with the claimant manually by post, face to face and by telephone.